Co-Galapagos

 Phase Activity Buget

 Phase 2.
-Selection and maintenance of microalgal strains To identify and select strains with beneficial characteristics for use as a biofertilizer, and to maintain them under controlled conditions to ensure their purity and viability. $1100,00 REQUIRE FUNDING (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)
+Selection and maintenance of microalgal strains To identify and select strains with beneficial characteristics for use as a biofertilizer, and to maintain them under controlled conditions to ensure their purity and viability. $1100,00 FINANCED (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)

 Additional information